Probabilistic pure state conversion on the majorization lattice: Probabilistic state conversion protocol

 First, Alice and Bob apply a deterministic LOCC in order to transform $\ket{\psi}$ into an intermediate state $\ket{\chi}$ which maximizes the fidelity with respect to the target state $\ket\phi$ while being deterministically reachable from $\ket{\psi}$ using only LOCC \cite{VidalJonathanNielsen_ApproximateTransformations_2000}, namely,

 Second, Alice performs a two-outcome measurement on her share of the system, leading, with some probability $p_{\max}$, to the target state $\ket{\phi}$ (in which case we say that the protocol has succeeded) or, with probability $1-p_{\max}$, to a state denoted as $\ket{\xi}$ (in which case we say that the protocol has failed).
 We show below that this residual state $\ket{\xi}$ always possesses a strictly smaller number of non-vanishing Schmidt coefficients than $\ket{\phi}$, hence the conversion from $\ket{\xi}$ to $\ket{\phi}$ is fully impossible, even probabilistically.
+Note that Vidal's conversion protocol, which we refer simply to as a probabilistic LOCC transformation in the following, involves both a deterministic step and a probabilistic step.

 The construction of the intermediate state $\ket{\chi}$ works as follows.
 We make use of the $d$ entanglement monotones defined in Eq. (\ref{eq:definition of entanglement monotones}) in order to define a sequence of ratios $r_j$'s.
 First, we define $r_1$, which corresponds to the maximum conversion probability from $\ket{\psi}$ to $\ket{\phi}$, as